bahmutov/ng-hot-templates/README.md

 [Demo video](https://www.youtube.com/watch?v=N5deNI0_caA)

-You can edit individual directive's template files while running `grunt watch`, and the affectd directive will be automatically reloaded in place (preserving the scope data).
+You can edit individual directive's template files while running `grunt watch`, and the affected directive will be automatically reloaded in place (preserving the scope data).

 ![screenshot](images/screenshot.png)